Declan O'Sullivan: Inter-county

 2010 began well for Kerry as wins over Cork and Limerick saw them regain the Munster title.
-However they were stunned by Down in the All Ireland quarter final.
-This defeat marked the 1st time in O'Sullivan's inter-county career that Kerry failed to reach the All Ireland semi final.
+However they were stunned by Down in the All-Ireland quarter final.
+This defeat marked the first time in O'Sullivan's inter-county career that Kerry failed to reach the All-Ireland semi final.

-Kerry enjoyed a more successful year in 2011.
-They beat Cork retain their Munster title, with O'Sullivan (0-05) producing a truly breathtaking performance.
+In 2011.
+They beat Cork to retain their Munster title, with O'Sullivan (0-05).
 Victories over Limerick and Mayo saw O'Sullivan and Kerry reach their 7th final in 8 years.
-In the final Kerry looked to be on course for victory but were stunned by a late Dublin comeback to lose by a single point.
-O'Sullivan had to endure the heartbreak of losing possession in the lead up to Dublin's match winning goal.
+In the final Kerry were stunned by a late Dublin comeback to lose by a single point.

 2012 proved to be hugely disappointing for O'Sullivan and Kerry.
 Defeat to Cork in Munster meant another run through the back door was required.
-A labored win over Westmeath was followed by a hugely emotional 10 point over old foes Tyrone.
-O'Sullivan contributed 0–03 on a highly charged evening in Killarney.
-A 19-point thrashing of Clare saw Kerry qualify for the quarter-finals yet again.
-However their season came to an end at the hands of eventual All Ireland champions Donegal following a 2-point defeat.
+A win over Westmeath was followed by a 10 point loss over old foes Tyrone.
+O'Sullivan contributed 0–03 in Killarney.
+A 19-point defeat of Clare saw Kerry qualify for the quarter-finals yet again.
+However their season came to an end at the hands of eventual All-Ireland champions Donegal following a 2-point defeat.
 Afterwards Jack O'Connor resigned as Kerry manager with O'Sullivan's old teammate Eamon Fitzmaurice taking over the reins.

-O'Sullivan intended to sit out the entire 2013 national league campaign but after Kerry lost their opening 4 games he returned to help the team's fight against relegation.
-O'Sullivan was crucial to Kerry's eventual survival, playing a starring role in their crucial win over Tyrone in Omagh.

-The championship began better for Fitzmaurice's men when wins over Tippearary, Waterford and Cork saw them win yet another Munster.
-O'Sullivan (playing in a more advanced role) was again crucial as he bagged a goal against Waterford in the semi-final.
+O'Sullivan intended to sit out the entire 2013 national league campaign but after Kerry lost their opening four games he returned to help the team avoid relegation.
+O'Sullivan was crucial to Kerry's eventual survival, playing a major role in their crucial win over Tyrone in Omagh.
+The championship began for Fitzmaurice's men when wins over Tippearary, Waterford and Cork saw them win yet another Munster.
+O'Sullivan (playing in a more advanced role) was again crucial as he scored a goal against Waterford in the semi-final.
 He then scored 2 points and set up Colm Cooper for the crucial goal in the final as he claimed a 7th provincial medal.
-A comfortable win over Cavan saw Kerry progress to a semi final against Dublin.
-Here the age old rivals would produce a modern classic.
-O'Sullivan again suffered heartache as he missed a 69th minute chance to put Kerry ahead before Dublin won the match with 2 late late goals.
+A win over Cavan saw Kerry progress to a semi final against Dublin.
+O'Sullivan missed a 69th minute chance to put Kerry ahead before Dublin won the match with 2 late goals.